Yandex Cloud

 • Deleting resources

-In this tutorial, you will learn how to work with a YDB database using LLMs.
-This will allow you to manage your database using a human language to fix errors, optimize the DB, and analyze data.
+In this tutorial, you will learn how to work with a YDB database using large language models (LLMs).
+This way, you will be able to fix errors, optimize your database, and analyze data using a human language.

 • Terms